-Pollutant Emissions ^a Estimated Uncertainty ^b
+Dollutont Emissions a Estimated Uncertainty b

-Pollutant 2005 2021 Trend ^c 2005 2021 Trend ^c
+Pollulani 2005 2023 Trend 2005 2023 Trend c

-PM 10 195 144 -26% 33% 45% 16%

-PM {2.5} 115 83.2 -28% 28% 55% 29%

-SO X 785 126 -84% 6.6% 18% 2.3%

-NO X 1740 677 -61% 6.1% 7.8% 2.7%

-NMVOC 1238 781 -37% 13% 20% 8.5%
+PM 10 186 113 -39% 27% 38% 11%

+PM 2.5 105 56 -47% 18% 30% 12%

+SO 2 760 95.1 -87% 5.8% 12% 1.3%

+NO x 1730 602 -65% 6.2% 8.1% 2.5%

+NMVOC 1261 756 -40% 14% 25% 9.6%

-NH 3 280 265 -5.3% 22% 18% 12%
+NH3 281 265 -5.8% 22% 16% 12%

-Pb 0.2 0.11 -42% 59% 69% 18%

-B[a]p ^d 8418 6340 -25% 54% 89% 62%
+Pb 0.21 0.13 -40% 54% 75% 20%

+B[a]p 5047 5362 6.2% 82% 100% 130%

-^a Emissions data are presented in kg for B[a]p and kt otherwise, and are to the nearest integer, or to 2 decimal places
+Table 1-8 Uncertainty of the NAEI for a sample of key air quality pollutants a Emissions data are presented in kg for B[a]p and kilotonnes otherwise, and are to the nearest integer, or to 2 decimal places.
+Emissions are expressed on a fuel used basis.
+This is the basis used for compliance totals before any adjustments or exclusions are made, i.e. the CLRTAP compliance totals in the Annex 1 Emission reporting template before the ammonia adjustment is applied.

+b the range of +- the percentages given represents a 95% confidence interval.
+Because the Tier 1 approach used does not account for asymmetric distributions these values can be greater than 100%.
+This does not indicate that emissions could be negative, but that the values are very uncertain, and a skewed distribution is expected.
+Data are presented to 2 significant figures.

+c This is the 95% confidence interval from the central estimate of the trend, e.g. if the trend in emissions is a decrease of 50% and the trend uncertainty is 5%, then the 95% confidence interval would be a decrease of between 45 and 55%.

 This Tier 1 assessment has been undertaken for several key pollutants - analysis of a more comprehensive list of pollutants will be considered in the future if resources allow.

-Table 1-11 presents a summary of uncertainties determined previously using a Tier 2 Monte Carlo approach.

-The uncertainty ranges derived previously are not comparable with those from the current Tier 1 methodology.
-This is because there have been changes to the inventory since the figures in

-Table 1-11 were derived, and because the assumptions used in the current uncertainty analysis have been improved since this earlier uncertainty analysis.
-The uncertainties shown in
+Table 1- presents a summary of uncertainties determined previously using a Tier 2 Monte Carlo approach.
+The uncertainty ranges derived under this approach are not comparable with those from the current Tier 1 methodology.
+This is because there have been changes to the methods used in the inventory since the figures in Table 1-9 were derived, and because the assumptions used in the current uncertainty analysis have been improved since this earlier uncertainty analysis.

-Table 1-11 are presented to indicate the relative uncertainty of pollutant inventories i.e., the results suggest that the inventory for CO (-20% to +30%) is slightly less uncertain than the inventory for HCl (-30% to +>50%) etc.
+The uncertainties shown in Table 1-9 are presented to indicate the relative uncertainty of pollutant inventories, for example the results suggest that the inventory for CO (-20% to +30%) is slightly less uncertain than the inventory for HCl (-30% to +>50%) etc.

-The uncertainty figures derived from the Tier 1 uncertainty analysis are all higher than the figures derived previously from the Tier 2 Monte Carlo analysis e.g. SO_X was +/- 4%, NMVOC was +/- 10%, ammonia was +/- 20%.
+The uncertainty figures derived from the Tier 1 uncertainty analysis are generally higher than the figures derived previously from the Tier 2 Monte Carlo analysis, for example SO2 and NMVOCs.
 No analysis has been undertaken using the Tier 1 methodology with the same inventory data as used for the Tier 2 approach (2012 NAEI data).
 It is therefore not possible to conclude how much the observed increase in inventory uncertainty is due to changes in methodologies and how much is due to changes in the inventory data itself.

-Whilst the Tier 1 method has generated notably different estimates of uncertainty for some pollutants (SO_X , NMVOC, B[a]P in particular), the ranking of pollutants is generally similar to that obtained previously.
+Whilst the Tier 1 method has generated notably different estimates of uncertainty for some pollutants, the ranking of pollutants is generally similar to that obtained previously.